babenkoivan/elastic-scout-driver/README.md

 php artisan vendor:publish --provider="ElasticClient\ServiceProvider"
 ```

-You can change Elasticsearch host and other client settings in the `config/elastic.client.php` file.
+You can change Elasticsearch host and the other client settings in the `config/elastic.client.php` file.
 Please refer to [babenkoivan/elastic-client](https://github.com/babenkoivan/elastic-client) for more details.

 Elastic Scout Driver itself has only one configuration option at the moment - `refresh_documents`.